rust-lang-ua/rustcamp/orientation.md

 Please, don't do PR merge yourself.
 To ensure a thorough review and exchange of experience between mentors, your pull request must be approved by **all** of your assigned mentors before it can be merged into the main branch.
 After receiving approvals from all mentors, [our bot](https://github.com/1tbot) will merge your PR.

-Each task of the rustcamp is a [Cargo workspace member][workspace], meaning you can run and test it from the project root using commands like `cargo run -p task_1_8`.
+Each task of the rustcamp is a 🧭 [Cargo workspace member][workspace]⏱0.25h, meaning you can run and test it from the project root using commands like `cargo run -p task_1_8`.
 We highly recommend using tools like [rustfmt] and [Clippy] while writing your [Rust] code.

 Never hesitate to reach out to your mentor or lead with questions.
 However, be aware that you may not always receive a direct answer.
 Instead, they may guide you towards a path for your own exploration and discovery.
 Remember, in this learning journey, it's usually the mentor or lead who asks the questions, expecting thorough and precise responses from you.